michel-leonard/C-Quadratic-Sieve/examples/README.markdown

-Factorization in 2025 is one of the great open problems of mathematics and theoretical computer science, marking a turning point in the history of **fundamental science**.
+In 2025, integer factorization is still a major challenge, especially for the large numbers used in cryptography; it is one of the great open problems of mathematics and theoretical computer science.

 ### **Example 1: Factorizing a Single Number**